Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

 Neptune St, Coogee, south of Coogee Beach, off the coastal walk.
 More info: www.wylies.com.au

-If you’re settling into Sydney for a while, you might also like to check out these other beach and harbour pools:
+They might not be the very best harbour and ocean swimming pools in Sydney but if you’re settling into the city for a while, you might also like to have a wade in these other beach and harbour pools:

 Little more than a shark-net enclosure on one of the eastern suburbs prettiest beaches, located on Shark Bay (nothing to worry about), backed by a lovely park with a charming old kiosk turned café, and fragrant native bushland.
 I vaguely remember us swimming here late one sultry summer’s night with uni friends.